Union Solidarity and Development Party

 The Union Solidarity and Development Party (ပြည်ထောင်စုကြံ့ခိုင်ရေးနှင့် ဖွံ့ဖြိုးရေးပါတီ; abbr.
-USDP) is a political party in Myanmar.
-It is one of Myanmar's two principal parties, alongside the National League for Democracy.
-It is the successor to the former ruling military junta's mass organisation, the Union Solidarity and Development Association, and serves as the electoral proxy of the Tatmadaw (military), which operates as a state within a state.
-Many of its political candidates are retired generals.
+USDP) is an ultranationalist, pro-military political party in Myanmar.
+Alongside the National League for Democracy, it is one of Myanmar's two principal national parties.
+USDP is the successor to the former ruling military junta's mass organisation, the Union Solidarity and Development Association, and serves as the electoral proxy of the Tatmadaw (military), which operates as a state within a state.
+Many of its political candidates and leadership are retired generals.
 It supports authoritarian military leadership.
-It was founded by Prime Minister Thein Sein to contest the 2010 Myanmar general election and headed by him until 2013.
-Since 2022 it has been led by Khin Yi, who was installed as a loyalist of military leader Min Aung Hlaing.
+USDP was founded by Prime Minister Thein Sein to contest the 2010 Myanmar general election; the party was headed by Sein until 2013.
+Since 2022, it has been led by Khin Yi, who was installed as a loyalist of military leader Min Aung Hlaing.

-The USDP won the 2010 general election, which was boycotted by the opposition, but lost the contested 2015 general election in a landslide and subsequently served as the parliamentary opposition.
-Following a second landslide victory for the National League for Democracy in the 2020 general election, the USDP baselessly alleged massive electoral fraud alongside the Tatmadaw, unsuccessfully challenged the election outcome in the courts, and called for the election to be re-run.
-After all constitutional means of challenging the election results were exhausted, the USDP supported the 2021 military coup d'état and assumed the presidency and multiple seats on the State Administration Council.